 We expect that significant additional capital will be needed in the future to continue our planned operations, and we may seek additional funding through a combination of equity offerings, debt financings, state or government grants, strategic alliances, licensing and collaboration arrangements, or other third-party business arrangements.
 These financing activities may have an adverse effect on our stockholders' rights, the market price of our common stock and on our operations, and may require us to relinquish rights to some of our technologies, intellectual property or product candidates, issue additional equity or debt securities, or otherwise agree to terms unfavorable to us.
 For example, we registered all of the 5,250,000 shares of common stock issued by us in our August 2016 private placement transaction for resale on a Form S-3, which was declared effective by the SEC in September 2016.
-We also registered all of the 6,766,915 shares of common stock issued by us and all 14,097,745 shares of common stock issuable upon the conversion of an aggregate of 2,819,549 shares of Class A Convertible Preferred Stock issued by us in our November 2016 private placement transaction for resale on a Form S-3, which was declared effective by the SEC in January 2017.
+We also registered all of the 6,766,915 shares of common stock issued by us in our November 2016 private placement transaction for resale on a Form S-3, which was declared effective by the SEC in September 2016.
+We also registered all of the 6,766,915 shares of common stock issued by us in our November 2016 private placement transaction for resale on a Form S-3, which was declared effective by the SEC in January 2017.
 As a result, all of these shares are currently available for resale to the public, which may result in dilution to our stockholders.
-In addition, we have an effective shelf registration statement on file with the SEC that provides for the sale of up to \$65.5 million in the aggregate of shares of our common stock, preferred stock, debt securities, warrants and/or units by us, and beginning in May 2017, Juno is entitled to registration rights with respect to shares of our common stock held by it.
+In addition, we have an effective shelf registration statement on file with the SEC that provides for the sale of up to \$65.5 million in the aggregate of shares of our common stock kelb y it.
 Any sale or issuance of securities pursuant to a registration statement or otherwise may result in dilution to our stockholders and may cause the market price of our stock to decline, and new investors could gain rights superior to our existing stockholders.
-In addition, in July 2014, we entered into an amended and restated loan and security agreement with Silicon Valley Bank, which imposes restrictive covenants on our operations.
-Any future debt financings may impose additional restrictive covenants or otherwise adversely affect the holdings or the rights of our stockholders, and any additional equity financings will be dilutive to our stockholders.
+In addition, we are party to an amended and restated loan and security agreement, as amended, with SVB, which imposes restrictive cov adversely affect the holdings or the rights of our stockholders, and any additional equity financings will be dilutive to our stockholders.
 Furthermore, additional equity or debt financing might not be available to us on reasonable terms, if at all.